-- The child (genetic, step or legally adopted) of the qualifying parent - Unmarried - Under the age of 21, and - A national of El Salvador, Guatemala, or Honduras.
+- The child (e.g. genetic, step or legally adopted) of the qualifying parent); - Unmarried; - Under the age of 21; - A national of El Salvador, Guatemala, or Honduras; and - Residing in his or her country of nationality.

 Eligible Family Members

 In some cases, other eligible family members may have access, including: